unik-name/help-unikname/docs/3-unikname-connect/howto-signup-business-account.md

 ---
 home: false
-title: "How to sign-up for a business account"
+title: "How to sign-up a business account"
 ---

-# How to sign-up for a business account
+# How to sign-up a business account

 This guide explains how to configure **My Unikname App**, on your smartphone or tablet, in order to acquire a personal @unikname identifier, for your personal use.